Showing up for diversity & inclusivity in PR

 Be the change you want to see

 Whilst it’s all well and good that I’m tooting the Touchdown horn, we, like most agencies, have more work to do.
 It’s positive to see that the wider PR industry is diversifying, but we cannot get complacent.
 Instead, by hiring the next generation of PR professionals with a wider range of backgrounds, we can transfer these experiences into our latest campaigns and work more effectively alongside our clients.
+If you’re keen to share your own commitment to inclusivity and diversity, but you need some PR pitch guidance, we’re always on hand to help you to craft your values into a press-ready format.

 At Touchdown, we are actively striving towards a fair, diverse, inclusive workplace.
 If you want to join us on this journey and make a difference in our culture, please find our latest vacancies here.